Quantum advantage in a unified scenario and secure detection of resources: Our task

 In this way, we arrive to a maximization problem.
 However, we can consider the maximization problem for general states $\ket{\phi_2}$ and $\ket{\phi_3}$, i.e., $0\leq |a|,|b|,|c|,|d|\leq 1$ and let us see what is the solution.

 This problem can be simplified in the following way:

 So, basically we have to look for two positive numbers $|a|$ and $|c|$ between the interval $[0,1]$ such that the above mentioned quantity is maximized.
 But even if we get a mathematical solution, the question is its achievability in a practical situation.
 It is easy to check that when $|a|=|c|=1/2$ the quantity $(1+|a|)\sqrt{1-|c|^2}+(1+|c|)\sqrt{1-|a|^2}$ is maximized.
 Notice that this solution is achievable in a practical situation via the encoding of (\ref{eq4}).
 So, for this encoding $p_e$ becomes minimum and thereby, maximization of average success probability in the overall process occurs.
+This maximal value is given by- (1/2+$\sqrt{3}$/4) = 0.93 approx.